 The IVLP exchange program offered Romina the opportunity to visit the U.S. to observe current events unfolding first-hand.
 As a journalist accustomed to interviewing a variety of sources, Romina appreciated the chance to talk about the election with George Mason University faculty, both Democratic and Republican voters, and experts at think tanks.

-The IVLP gave Romina important insights into how the United States and its institutions work.
-“Because we also spoke, during that program, with several think tanks, conservative think tanks like the Heritage Foundation and it’s always hard to understand how they think or what they stand for, what they believe in, but talking with them and hearing their arguments, it kind of makes you understand their way of thinking.
-It doesn’t necessarily mean that you agree with them, but it puts things in perspective.
-And, because as a foreign journalist, it’s not really easy to get access to those institutes or think tanks,” she explains.
+Though she didn’t always agree with the political views of those she met, Romina appreciated learning about how people develop positions on an issue.
+Even when it’s “hard to understand how they think or what they stand for, what they believe in… hearing their arguments, it kind of makes you understand their way of thinking,” she explains.
+“It doesn’t necessarily mean that you agree with them, but it puts things in perspective.”
+The IVLP provided Romina with a unique opportunity: “As a foreign journalist, it’s not really easy to get access to those institutes or think tanks.”

 Romina was eager to return to Belgium and share what she had learned about the U.S. political system, and about how it is shaped by the complexity and diversity of U.S. society.
 “We traveled several states and that was really a great experience, to see just the differences between… the way people think and the way people feel,” she recalls.

 Romina returned to Belgium feeling better-equipped to cover current events for her television audiences.
 She looks forward to applying her experience when she reads articles in the U.S. media and

 Don’t follow the herd all the time and stand up for what you believe in.

 the familiar names of think tanks, for example.
 She also looks forward to returning to the U.S. to cover news stories.
 No matter where her journalism career takes her, Romina is committed to gathering knowledge and honing her skills to provide audiences with accurate, in-depth news – a service she believes is “now more important than ever.”“Don't follow the herd all the time and stand up for what you believe in.”